danbev/learning-iot/notes/rp.md

     io_rw_32 intr[4];
 ```
 `intr`  is an array of size 4 (registers).
-src/rp2040/hardware_regs/include/hardware/regs/io_bank0.h:
+`src/rp2040/hardware_regs/include/hardware/regs/io_bank0.h`:
 ```
 #define IO_BANK0_INTR0_OFFSET _u(0x000000f0)
 ```
 0x400140f0 which is the INTR0 register (raw interrupts register).

 So this is setting the raw interrupt for the current pin.
 First the location/
-position of the start of the group is determined and then the events are moved
+position of the start of the group/events is determined and then the events are
-to that location.
-The `GPIO<pin_nr>_LEVEL_HIGH`, and `GPIO<pin_nr>_LEVEL_LOW`
+moved to that location.
+The `GPIO<pin_nr>_LEVEL_HIGH`, and
-are of type `WC` which I think stands for write clear.
-So writing to anything
+`GPIO<pin_nr>_LEVEL_LOW` are of type `WC` which I think stands for write clear.
-to these fields will clear them if I'm not mistaken.
+So writing to anything to these fields will clear them if I'm not mistaken.

 ### WC